 -SONY, "What sets did the press bring to Miami Beach?"
 LIFE, Oct 20, 1972, p.
 63, ISSN: 0024-3019

 Although I didn't quote the entire advertisement because it was too long, the end of it suggested to readers that if the professionals decided SONY was the best, then consumers should do the same; likewise, I've had atheists suggest that scientists (i.e. evolutionists), and other so-called "elites" of our society should decide moral truth.
-That statement not only presumes that scientists are unbiased and moral people, and that these "elites" they have personally selected are worthy of such a task, but it's still a majority opinion; it just confines the voters to a small group of people.
+That statement not only presumes that scientists are unbiased and moral people, and that these atheist-approved "elites" are worthy of such a task, but it's still a majority opinion; it just confines the voters to a small group of people.

 Monkeys do X.